letoram/durden/durden/devmaps/schemes/README.md

 your own risk here), intent is that it is used for the config/visual- paths though it is not enforced via some filter.

-Be particularly careful with target prefix actions (#) that would cause some destructive change, e.g. window deletion.
+Be particularly careful with target path that would cause some destructive change, e.g. window deletion.
 The same goes for global action that would change the setup being operated on, like reassignment etc.

 For normal 'my' startup actions, still use the autorun.lua mechanism.

 NOTES:
-The bindings, filters and on_install feature are not yet complete.
+The bindings, filters and on\_install feature are not yet complete.
+Schemes should be combinable, so that there can be preset schemes for a certain input or navigation setup - but another for defining the look and feel.

 Schemes in this folder are scanned at startup/reset time and can be found in global/config/schemes/name, . it is expected to return a table with the following